PKU-YuanGroup/Open-Sora-Dataset/README.md

 [[Project Page]](https://pku-yuangroup.github.io/Open-Sora-Plan/) [[中文主页]](https://pku-yuangroup.github.io/Open-Sora-Plan/blog_cn.html)

 :bulb:  Welcome to the Open-Sora-DataSet project!
-In the current process of training mutilmodel video models, the quality of the data determines the upper limit of the model performance.
+In the current process of training multimodel video models, the quality of the data determines the upper limit of the model performance.
 To build a high-quality video dataset for the open-source world, we started this project. 💪

 We warmly welcome you to join us!
 Let's contribute to the open-source world together!
 Thank you for your support and contribution. :heart: